-The policy requires all new major residential development to meet Level 4 of the Home Quality Mark and all new major non-domestic application to meet BREEAM Outstanding.
+The policy requires all new major residential development to meet Level 4 of the Home Quality Mark and all new major non-domestic application to meet a minimum of BREEAM Excellent.
 The above standards ensure that new development in Leeds is delivered to a high quality in the following sustainable credentials:

-- Energy: building operational energy and CO2 emissions - Management: management policy, commissioning, site management and procurement - Health and Wellbeing: indoor and external issues (noise, light, air, quality, etc.) - Materials: environmental impacts of building materials - Transport: transport-related CO2 and location-related factors - Water: building consumption and efficiency - Waste: construction and operational waste management - Pollution: water and air pollution - Land Use & Ecology: site and building footprint and ecological value and conservation
+- Energy: building operational energy and CO2 emissions - Management: management policy, commissioning, site management and procurement - Health and Wellbeing: indoor and external issues (noise, light, air, quality, etc.) - Materials: environmental impacts of building materials - Transport: transport-related CO2 and location-related factors - Water: building consumption and efficiency - Waste: construction and operational waste management - Pollution: water and air pollution - Land Use & Ecology: site and building footprint and ecological value and conservation of the protected characteristic groups who inhabit and use new buildings.
+The positive impacts will include more energy efficient buildings, that will require less energy to use and heat, and developments that deliver high quality amenity areas and less pollution, which will have a positive impact on people's health.

 The policy will ensure that all new development across Leeds is delivered to a consistent high-quality standard that addresses the above sustainability credentials.
-Whilst it will only impact new development, it will equally have a positive impact on all of the protected characteristic groups who inhabit and use new buildings.
-The positive impacts will include more energy efficient buildings, that will require less energy to use and heat, and developments that deliver high quality amenity areas and less pollution, which will have a positive impact on people's health.
+Whilst it will only impact new development, it will equally have a positive impact on all